 If you know me, you know I write a race report about all significant races.
 To say Oregon 70.3 Ironman was a big race for me would be an understatement.
 It was my first long course after taking the first real break since starting triathlons back in 2012.

-There’s also been some pretty big life changes…. entering into motherhood is the most well-known, but my now ex-husband also left us in 2020.
+There’s also been some pretty big life changes…. entering into motherhood is the most well-known, but I’ve been a single mom since 2020.
 I’ve been blessed with a lot of family support and I couldn’t have trained for a half Ironman as a single mom without them.
 Training with a 2-year-old is hard enough but doing it as a single parent was daunting.

 I wasn’t in a headspace to be able to write this until now and I’ve been a bit busy.
 But I’ve healed enough to get my story down on paper (and been asked by friends if I was doing a race report).
 So, let’s start from the beginning….